NexVeridian/wikidata-to-surrealdb/README.md

     Single,
     #[default]
     Bulk,
-    /// must create a filter.surql file in the root directory BulkFilter,
+    /// must create a filter.surql file in the data directory BulkFilter,
 }
 ```